captdam/DrawingTitleblock/README.md

 Select or drop index file (CSV), drawings (PDF) and pictures (JPEG and PNG) in the bottom-left input area.

 ## Index file syntax
-Each row of the index file represent a page.
+Each row of the index file represents a page.

 ### Type
 The first element of each row is the page type.
 It can be a specific page from a drawing file, or a blank page with specific size.